-1. Shut down all AC devices and equipment.

-2. Disconnect shore power if connected.
-Set AC MAIN circuit breaker to OFF.

-3. Start generator.
-(See generator start-up instructions following).

-4. Select GENERATOR breaker on the MDP.

-5. Switch on only the circuits you will be using.
+- 1. Shut down all AC devices and equipment. - Disconnect shore power if connected.
+Set AC MAIN circuit breaker to OFF. - 3.
+Start generator.
+(See generator start-up instructions following). - 4.
+Select GENERATOR breaker on the MDP. - Switch on only the circuits you will be using.

+Carbon Monoxide can be harmful or fatal if inhaled.
+Inspect generator exhaust system for leaks at each generator startup.